Vijay Iyer: Composing for others

 Other works include For Violin Alone written for Jennifer Koh, My Boy (Song of Remembrance) composed for Boston Lyric Opera, Plinth (for Kwame Ture) composed for Shai Wosner, The Window composed for Inbal Segev and Iyer, Equal Night composed for Matt Haimovitz, For My Father composed for Sarah Rothenberg and Disunities composed for Lydian Quartet with David Krakauer.

 Iyer's concert works are published by Schott Music.

-In 2014 he was asked by the Indian filmmaker Prashant Bhargava to contribute a film score for the film "Radhe Radhe" (= Rites Of Holi) dealing with springtime rituals in India.
-The idea was to create something connected to the 100th anniversary of Stravinsky's "The Rite Of Spring".
-And he gave his okay, and contributed a live score to it working with the International Contemporary Ensemble.
+In 2013 he collaborated with filmmaker Prashant Bhargava on the multidisciplinary project Radhe Radhe: Rites Of Holi dealing with springtime rituals in India.
+The project was commissioned to commemorate the 100th anniversary of Igor Stravinsky's The Rite Of Spring, with Iyer's score to Bhargava's film performed live by the International Contemporary Ensemble.
 Bhargava died at the age of 42 by heart attack in May 2015.
-In memory of him Iyer as the music director of the 2017 Ojai Music Festival has staged the film score as an live act with members of the Oberlin Ensemble and the International Contemporary Ensemble conducted by UC San Diego music professor Steven Schick while the film was shown on a large screen above the heads of the musicians.
+In memory of him Iyer as the music director of the 2017 Ojai Music Festival has staged the film score as a live act with members of the Oberlin Ensemble and the International Contemporary Ensemble conducted by UC San Diego music professor Steven Schick.